|Full time||1 year||September 2017|

-This course looks at applied research in child psychology.
-It focuses on the advanced study of psychological development with regard to children and the implications of psychological theory and research for policy and practice.
-If you are interested in pursuing a research career in child or developmental psychology, or if you are a childcare professional wishing to enhance your knowledge, this course is ideal.
+This course looks at research in child psychology, focusing on the advanced study of psychological development in children and the implications of psychological theory and research for policy and practice.
+It is ideal if you would like to start or promote a career working with children in areas such as teaching and social work; it also provides an excellent foundation for pursuing a research career in child/developmental psychology.

 Please note that this is an indicative list of modules and is not intended as a definitive list.

 This module provides students with the opportunity to identify and address real-world issues that can benefit from research input by psychologists.
 Students will gain an appreciation of the challenges of conducting research in professional settings.
 Students will gain 50 hours of work experience working in a placement to identify and/or applying psychological research findings in a chosen context under the supervision of a workplace supervisor.
 In addition, 10 seminars will be held at the University where case studies and examples from current placements will be used to compliment the learning objectives.
 Students will be required to contribute and draw examples of their experiences in their work place and how this informs research in their specific placements.